akshay-rakheja/Wheat-Seeds-Dataset/README.md

-# Tree-Based-Classifiers
+# Tree-Based-Classifiers on Wheat seeds Dataset

-Dataset - Wheat Seeds

 This small dataset is the UCI Seeds Data set (https://archive.ics.uci.edu/ml/datasets/seeds).
 The examined group comprised kernels belonging to three different varieties of wheat: Kama, Rosa and Canadian.
 These are the labels.
 There are 70 elements for each variety of wheat, randomly selected